yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-order/index.md

 <div class="try-it">
   <h2>Try It: Does Order Matter?</h2>
-  <p>Go into one of your CodePens and try switching around the order of rules.
+  <p>Go into one of your Repl.it projects and try switching around the order of rules.
 Do you see any changes?</p>
   <p>Now, try switching around the order of property/values within a rule.
 Do you see any changes?</p>
 </div>